coding4Acause/PANKH/JOSS/paper.md

 # Statement of Need

 For low-speed aerodynamic applications, where viscous effects are primarily confined to thin boundary layers and wakes, potential flow solvers provide a computationally efficient alternative to high-fidelity CFD.
 These solvers approximate the flow as inviscid, incompressible, and irrotational, reducing complexity while still offering accurate lift estimations.
 By solving Laplace’s equation with appropriate boundary conditions, potential flow methods enable rapid aerodynamic analysis, making them particularly useful for preliminary design, scaling studies, and parametric investigations.
 Despite their advantages, open-source tools for unsteady potential flow analysis remain scarce.
 While [XFOIL](https://web.mit.edu/drela/Public/web/xfoil/), developed by Mark Drela, is a widely used tool for steady-state airfoil aerodynamics, it lacks the capability to handle unsteady effects.
-Existing research codes for unsteady vortex panel methods are often inaccessible, undocumented, or not actively maintained.
+Existing research codes for unsteady vortex panel methods are often inaccessible, undocumented, or not actively maintained (TODO: I would write this differently, i.e., add the name/reference of other existing research codes you know (like is done for XFOIL), highlighting their main contribution/features, and after how PANKH is different from them).

 To address this gap, we introduce PANKH, an open-source unsteady vortex panel solver designed to compute aerodynamic loads for airfoils undergoing arbitrary motion, such as pitching, plunging, and sudden acceleration.
 By leveraging a modular implementation, PANKH ensures computational efficiency while enabling users to explore unsteady aerodynamic phenomena with greater accessibility.